api3dao/oev-v1-compound/README.md

+# ⚠️ REPOSITORY ARCHIVED

+> **Note:** This repository has been archived and is no longer maintained.

+This repository initially served as a fork of Compound3 with a frontend implementation to facilitate OEV onboarding for both dApps and searchers.
+As the ecosystem has evolved, Api3 has successfully integrated with numerous dApps, making the [Api3 documentation](https://docs.api3.org/) the recommended starting point for anyone interested in OEV.
+For searchers, we now recommend focusing on building bots for the existing OEV integrations rather than using this legacy repository.

+---

-# Compound v3: Comet
+## Compound v3: Comet

 This repository contains the smart contracts source code and market configurations for Compound v3(comet).

-This forked version of comet uses API3's dAPIs for data feeds for assets.
-Check out the API3 documentation [here](https://docs.api3.org/).

-## Deploying the protocol
+### Deploying the protocol

-### Deploying the adaptors
+#### Deploying the adaptors

 `/api3-adaptors` contains the necessary scripts to deploy and add the API3 Aggregator Adaptors and assets required for the protocol deployment.